Isaiahcancode/new/README.md

 # new
-this is the git hub that i will turn in
+print("this is the git hub that i will turn in")